kubernetes/website/content/en/docs/contribute/generate-ref-docs/kubectl.md

 {{< note >}}
 Proposing a cherry pick requires that you have permission to set a label and a milestone in your pull request.
-If you don’t have those permissions, you will need to work with someone who can set the label and milestone for you.
+If you don't have those permissions, you will need to work with someone who can set the label and milestone for you.
 {{< /note >}}